IoTReady/iotready.github.io/blog/metal-to-alerts-with-aws-iot-timestream-quicksight.md

 ## 4 - Persisting Shadow Updates

 In order to visualise, and perhaps analyse, these metrics, we need to persist them in some form of database.
 Thankfully, AWS IoT has a [Rules Engine](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) designed for just this purpose.
-The Rules Engine is essentially a message router with the ability to filter messages using an SQL syntax and send them to various destiations.
+The Rules Engine is essentially a message router with the ability to filter messages using an SQL syntax and send them to various destinations.

 Go to `AWS IoT Core -> Act -> Rules` to get started.